-In 2016, a peer-reviewed medical journal called Clinical, Cosmetic and Investigational Dermatology published a review on a cohesive polydensified matrix hyaluronic acid fillers which display distinct viscoelastic properties, allowing for better integration and more even distribution.
-The review focused on different variations of a product called Belotero which is produced using CPM cross linking technology.
+In 2016, a peer-reviewed medical journal called Clinical, Cosmetic and Investigational Dermatology published a review on cohesive polydensified matrix hyaluronic acid fillers, displaying distinct viscoelastic properties, allowing for better integration even more distribution .
+The review focused on different variations of Belotero, which is produced using CPM cross-linking technology.
 These individual variations differ according to hyaluronic acid concentrations ranging from 18-26mg/mL.

-The authors of the review were able to conclude that these newer forms of hyaluronic acid dermal fillers demonstrated good long term tolerability, positive results and an excellent safety profile.
+The review authors concluded that these newer forms of hyaluronic acid dermal fillers demonstrated good long-term tolerability, positive results, and an excellent safety profile.

-In spring 2019, Merz, the makers of Belotero released a new version of the product line, Belotero Revive, containing both hyaluronic acid and glycerol.
-This new variation is designed to help patients address the very first signs of aging and to also improve the skin’s elasticity.
+In spring 2019, Merz, the makers of Belotero, released a new version of the product line, Belotero Revive, containing both hyaluronic acid and glycerol.
+This new variation is designed to help patients address the first signs of aging and improve the skin’s elasticity.

 Los Angeles Patient Chooses Belotero for the Elevens

 Belotero is a hyaluronic acid (HA) filler specially designed to fill in fine line wrinkles close to the skin’s surface.
-It offers an excellent alternative to Botox for patients who wish to ease the appearance of etched lines without the use of a neuromuscular injection.
-This patient from Manhattan Beach, Los Angeles is one such example.
-She wanted to get rid of the 11 lines between her brows and the horizontal creases on her forehead.
-Instead of Botox, Dysport or Xeomin, she opted for a treatment performed by Dr. U, using Belotero for forehead wrinkles.
+It offers an excellent alternative to Botox for patients who wish to ease the appearance of etched lines without using a neuromuscular injection.
+This patient from Manhattan Beach, Los Angeles, is one such example.
+She wanted to eliminate the 11 lines between her brows and the horizontal creases on her forehead.
+Instead of Botox, Dysport, or Xeomin, she opted for a treatment performed by Dr. U, using Belotero for forehead wrinkles.